Seminole Wars: The Louisiana Purchase

 The United States also hoped to acquire all of the Gulf coast east of Louisiana, and plans were made to offer to buy the remainder of West Florida (between the Perdido and Apalachicola rivers) and all of East Florida.
 It was soon decided, however, that rather than paying for the colonies, the United States would offer to assume Spanish debts to American citizens in return for Spain ceding the Floridas.
 The American position was that it was placing a lien on East Florida in lieu of seizing the colony to settle the debts.

 In 1808, Napoleon invaded Spain, forced Ferdinand VII, King of Spain, to abdicate, and installed his brother Joseph Bonaparte as King.
 Resistance to the French invasion coalesced in a national government, the Cortes of Cádiz.
-This government then entered into an alliance with Great Britain against France.
-This alliance raised fears in the United States that Britain would establish military bases in Spanish colonies, including the Floridas, gravely compromising the security of the southern frontiers of the United States.
+This government then entered into an alliance with Britain against France.
+This alliance raised fears in the United States that the British would establish military bases in Spanish colonies, including the Floridas, and as such potentially compromise the security of the southern frontiers of the U.S.